connexcs/docs/docs/getting-started.md

     ![alt text][verify-email-2]

 ### Mobile Verification
-Mobile verification ensures all mobile devices associated with your account are genuine.
-Before you verify a mobile number, make sure the information is correct.
+**Mobile Verification** is the process by which we verify mobile phone numbers to ensure that they are genuine, and is an extension of **Email Verification**.
+Mobile Verification ensures all mobile devices associated with your account are genuine.
+Before verifying a mobile number, make sure the information is correct.

 !!! note "Number Format"
     The number must be in E.164 format.
 E.164 numbers are formatted [+] [country code] [subscriber number including area code] and have a maximum of fifteen digits.